 - Don’t become a victim of phishing or targeted spear phishing targeting corporate executives.

 - Don’t use the computer for anything else than dedicated financial usage.
 Consider strict network separation and monitoring.
 Consider separation in virtual machines.

 - Don’t be afraid to ask if something looks unfamiliar.

-- Don’t let yourself be put on pressure by co-workers or on-screen messages.
+- Don’t let yourself be put on pressure by co-workers, on-screen messages, callers or conventional mails.

 If you are a victim of this fraud

 - Contact the bank(s) and the financial application service operator to immediately block the fraudulent transactions and the smart cards.

 - Take a forensic memory dump of the system if it is still running.